-International community mourns Turkey attack victims
+Turkey nightclub attack: Victims from 14 different countries

 Story highlights

-- At least 11 of the slain were from Turkey; at least 27 others hailed from elsewhere
+- At least 11 victims were from Turkey; at least 27 others hailed from elsewhere

-(CNN)The massacre of New Year's revelers at a nightclub in Istanbul reverberated around the world, with victims hailing from not only Turkey, but 13 other countries.
+- Security guard who survived December stadium bombing was killed in Sunday attack

+Istanbul (CNN)A Turkish security guard who was among the first to die in Sunday's attack on an upscale Istanbul nightclub had narrowly escaped a double bombing in the city just three weeks earlier.

+ISIS claimed responsibility Monday for the New Year's attack as Turkish authorities continued their search for the gunman.
+The terror group made the claim in a statement posted to Twitter and cannot be independently verified by CNN.

+At least 27 victims of Sunday's attack were foreign nationals who hailed from 14 countries, according to Turkish state-run news agency Anadolu.

-People from Lebanon, Iraq, Syria and Canada were among the 39 dead, according to state news agency Anadolu.
-At least 27 were foreign nationals, the agency reported.
+People from Lebanon, Iraq, Syria and Canada were among the 39 dead, Anadolu reported.

-A manhunt continues for the attacker, who authorities said entered the Reina nightclub early Sunday and opened fire, killing at least 39 people.
-Nearly 70 other people were hospitalized after the attack.

-Turkish authorities quickly claimed the attack was the work of terrorists.
-No group has claimed responsibility for the shooting so far.

 Young policeman among the dead

-A police officer, a waiter and a private security employee were among the dead, said Ali Seker, a parliament member in Istanbul, according to Anadolu.
+A police officer and a waiter were among the dead, said Ali Seker, a parliament member in Istanbul, according to Anadolu.

 At least 11 were Turkish nationals, Anadolu reported.
-Burhanettin Kocamaz, Mayor of Mersin Metropolitan Municipality confirmed the identity of Turkish police officer Burak Yildiz.
+Burhanettin Kocamaz, mayor of Mersin Metropolitan Municipality, confirmed the identity of Turkish police officer Burak Yildiz.
 The 22-year-old was the youngest of three children and his brother is an officer in Istanbul, Anadolu reported.
 Many left condolences on his Instagram page.

 Another victim, a Belgian man, had dual Belgian-Turkish citizenship, according to Anadolu.
 Belgium's foreign ministry spokesman Didier Vanderhasselt confirmed Kerim Akyil's dual citizenship.
 Akyil, 23, lived east of Belgium.